-- the Commission would not be able to deal with your application under the RO Regulations because it would lack the necessary information; and - the Commission would not be able to contact you in relation to your application.
+- the Commission would not be able to deal with the application because it would lack the necessary information; and - the Commission would not be able to contact you in relation to the application.

 When you attend the Commission in person, the Commission may also collect personal information about you in CCTV recordings made for security purposes.